strong-config/node/README.md

 ✅ **Validate your config against a [JSON Schema](https://json-schema.org/)** to catch config errors early

-✅ **Protect your secrets with strong cryptography**.
+✅ **Encrypt your secrets with strong cryptography**.
 Fully encrypted at rest and only decrypted in-memory at runtime.

+✅ **Safeguard your config through git hooks**.
+Ensure config is both valid and encrypted before committing and pushing.

 ✅ **Easy integration with the most popular cloud key management services** [AWS KMS](https://aws.amazon.com/kms/), [Google Cloud KMS](https://cloud.google.com/kms/), and [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/).
 Powered by [Mozilla's SOPS](https://github.com/mozilla/sops).

 ✅ **Enforce environment-specific permissions** via your KMS.
 Decide who can encrypt and decrypt configs for which environments.
 For example, you could allow _all_ engineers to decrypt your staging config, but restrict the production config to fewer people.

-✅ **Safeguard your config through git hooks**.
-Ensure config is both valid and encrypted before committing and pushing.

 ✅ **Auto-generate TypeScript types for your config** (requires a [JSON Schema](https://json-schema.org))